+Implement a secure process and mechanism for providing validated software updates and patches for users.

 Appendix 2.
 Submission Documentation for Security Architecture Flows

 In premarket submissions, FDA recommends that manufacturers provide detailed information for the views identified in Section V.B.2.
-Methods for providing the views and the expectations for the level of detail to provide are discussed in the sections below.
+Methods for providing the views and the recommendations for the level of detail to provide are discussed in the sections below.
 In addition to diagrams and explanatory text, call-flow views can be provided to convey some of the information details expected to be addressed in the architecture views.

-A. Call-Flow Diagrams
+A. Diagrams

-A call-flow view is a diagram with explanatory text that describes the sequence of process or protocol steps in explicit detail.
-For each of the views, manufacturers may provide call-flow information to detail the communications included in the associated use case.
+FDA recommends that manufacturers provide diagrams to help describe the medical device system architecture, interfaces, communication protocols, threats, and cybersecurity controls used throughout the system.
+Different diagramming methods can be used to describe the architecture, including data flow diagrams, state diagrams, swim-lane diagrams, and call-flow diagrams, among others.
+Architecture views should include diagram(s) with explanatory text that describes the sequence of process or protocol steps in explicit detail for an associated use case.

-Call-flow views should provide specific protocol details of the communication pathways between parts of the system, to include authentication or authorization procedures and session management techniques.
+Architecture views should provide specific protocol details of the communication pathways between parts of the medical device system, to include authentication or authorization procedures and session management techniques.
 These views should be sufficiently detailed such that engineers and reviewers should be able to logically and easily follow data, code, and commands from any asset (e.g., a manufacturer server) to any other associated asset (e.g., a medical device), while possibly crossing intermediate assets (e.g., application).
-The call-flow views may also include items from the information details identified below for the views identified in Section V.B.2 if the information is better represented or conveyed through a call-flow view.
+The diagrams may also include items from the information details identified below for the architecture views identified in Section V.B.2. if the information is better represented or conveyed through a diagram than explanatory text alone.

 B. Information Details for an Architecture View

-For each view described in Section V.B.2, manufacturers should provide a system-level description and analysis inclusive of end-to-end security analyses of all the communications in the system regardless of intended use.
+For each view described in Section V.B.2., manufacturers should provide a system-level description and analysis inclusive of end-to-end security analyses of all the communications in the medical device system regardless of intended use.
 This should include detailed diagrams and traces for all communication paths as described below.
-Security-relevant analysis requires the ability to construct and follow a detailed trace for important communication paths, which describes how data, code, and commands are protected between any two assets in the device’s system.
+Security-relevant analysis requires the ability to construct and follow a detailed trace for important communication paths, which describes how data, code, and commands are protected between any two assets in the medical device system.
 This analysis can also help identify the software that should be included in the SBOM for each device.

-The FDA recommends that security architecture views should include at least the following:
+The FDA recommends that security architecture views should consider the following examples of information for inclusion:

-a.
-Detailed diagrams and supporting explanatory text that identify all manufacturer and network assets of the system in which the device will operate, including but not limited to:
+Detailed diagrams and supporting explanatory text that identify all medical device system assets, including but not limited to:

+Device hardware itself (including assessments for any commercial platforms);

+Applications, hardware, and/or other supporting assets that directly interact with the targeted device, such as configuration, installation/upgrade, and data transfer applications;

+Healthcare facility-operated assets;

+Communications/networking assets; and

-<ol type="i"> <li>Device hardware itself (including assessments for any commercial platforms); </li> <li>Applications, hardware, and/or other supporting assets that directly interact with the targeted device, such as configuration, installation/upgrade, and data transfer applications; </li> <li>Health care facility-operated assets; </li> <li>Communications/networking assets; and </li> <li>Manufacturer-controlled assets, including any servers that interact with external entities (e.g., a service that collects and redistributes device data, or a firmware update server)</li> </ol>
+Manufacturer-controlled assets, including any servers that interact with external entities (e.g., a service that collects and redistributes device data, or a firmware update server).

-b.
 For every communication path that exists between any two assets in the security use case view (and/or explanatory text), including indirect connections when there is at least one intermediate asset (e.g., an app), the following details should be provided:

-i.
-A list of the communication interfaces and paths, including communication paths (e.g., between two assets through an intermediary), including any unused interfaces;
+A list of the communication interfaces and paths, including communication paths (e.g., between two assets through an intermediary), and any unused interfaces;

-ii.
 An indication of whether the path is used for data, code, and/or commands, and type of data/information/code being transferred;